ManikMaity/Message-Slack-Frontend/README.md

 - all other steps are same.

 ## Task
-- Collect the token after signing in , redirect to workspace page, feth all the workspace , if not workspace found pop up to make a workspace.
+- Collect the token after signing in , redirect to workspace page, feth all the workspace , if not workspace found pop up to make a workspace. ✔️✔️

+- Add members in the workspace main content pannel, add add member to workspace -> Pop up join workspace link -> copy and refress ->  link to join workspace